fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 export default Persons
 ```

-The *App* component still makes the query, and passes the result to the new component to be rendered:
+The <code>App</code> component still makes the query, and passes the result to the new component to be rendered:

 ```js
 import { gql } from '@apollo/client'